 - 1/4 pound garlic (2-3 whole garlic bulbs)

 First, separate your bulbs into cloves — but don’t peel them.
 Put all of the cloves into a high quality food processor or blender and add 1 cup of water.
 Pulse or chop them well.

-After they're nicely chopped, add in the remaining water and your dishwashing soap.
+After they’re nicely chopped, add in the remaining water.
 If you were using a food processor, transfer to a blender and blend until the mixture is completely liquefied.

 After a thorough blend, strain through cheesecloth to catch any last chunks of garlic that would clog your spray nozzle.
 You can strain a few times if you want to be absolutely sure that your final mixture is 100% liquid.
 Put the mixture into a glass jar for storage.

 When you want to use it, mix 1 part of your concentrated garlic mixture with 10 parts of water and add to a bottle with a spray nozzle top.